sameersbn/docker-apt-cacher-ng/README.md

 ## Logs

-To access the Apt-Cacher NG logs, located at `/var/log/apt-cacher-ng`, you can used `docker exec`.
+To access the Apt-Cacher NG logs, located at `/var/log/apt-cacher-ng`, you can use `docker exec`.
 For example, if you want to tail the logs:

 ```bash
 docker exec -it apt-cacher-ng tail -f /var/log/apt-cacher-ng/apt-cacher.log